floshin/dhamma/sense-restraint-why.md

   * External abandonment consists in physical withdrawing from sensual pleasures, not acting out of sensual pleasure and slowly removing any inclination towards it.
   * Internal abandonment consists in mentally withdrawing from sensual pleasures, but as well as devaluing it, slowly removing any value for it.

 > Withdrawal from sensuality, sustaining that mind withdrawn from sensuality — it’s not just doable, it’s what the practice is.

+> If you don’t see the danger in it, you are still valuing it.

+So: You know that you haven't devalued it, mentally abandoned it yet, as long as you cannot clearly see the danger in it just as you see danger in a physical threat.